 How did Behere help on your journey?

-and its people.
+“Behere helped provide access to communities where I could really feel connected to a place and its people.
 As an experienced traveler, I could have piecemealed flights and accommodations for myself, but I wouldn’t have had the in-depth experience I was seeking without Behere’s help.

 The founders and their amazing team were instrumental in connecting me with people and organizations within the community that shared my interests.
 As a result, I was able to walk Lisbon’s winding streets with a fellow photographer, continue my meditation practice in Portugal, talk Croatian design with a former NYC fashion industry professional, and even tour an eco farm in a kaštela outside Split.